dobra-e/Pyber_Analysis/README.md

 * date
 * fare
 * ride_id
-Pandas and matplotlib were used in Jupyter Notebook to conduct the analysis.

 ### Purpose
 The purpose of the analysis was to identify differences in ride-sharing patterns between city types to inform decision-making at PyBer.
 In particular, the goal is to improve accress to ridesharing services and determine affordability for underserved neighborhoods.